orchardpark/realsweden/README.md

 # RealSweden

-Provides an analysis of the housing and rental market in Sweden using Jupyter notebooks.
+Provides an analysis of the housing and rental market in Sweden using [Jupyter Notebook](property_market.ipynb).